-While the latest book in the series won't be out for a few more months, there is a book that will excite fans worldwide: an in-depth bibliography about the author's literary journey.
+There is a book that will excite fans worldwide: an in-depth bibliography about the author's literary journey.
 JK Rowling: A Bibliography 1997-2013 by Philip Errington is so detailed that Rowling described it as "slavishly thorough and somewhat mind-boggling."
 Basically, you should be happier than Hagrid in an exotic pet store at this news.

 The bibliography, which follows Rowling throughout the process of penning each entire Harry Potter book, is a veritable Diagon Alley of previously unknown facts about the series.
-If you don't have time to read it to find out all of secrets, don't worry — you can check out this list for a few that even Hermione wouldn't know.
+If you don't have time to read it to find out all of the secrets, don't worry — you can check out this list for a few that even Hermione wouldn't know.

 Harry Potter and the Goblet of Fire Was Almost Called Something Else

 The bibliography reveals that JK Rowling tossed around a few possible titles for the series' fourth installment, including: